 Walter Moses Burton, Black state senator, was brought to Texas as a slave from North Carolina in 1850 at the age of twenty-one.
-He belonged to a planter, Thomas Burke Burton, who owned a plantation and several large farms in Fort Bend County.
+He belonged to a planter, Thomas Burke Burton, who owned a plantation and several large farms in Fort Bend County (see SLAVERY).
 While a slave, Walter Burton was taught how to read and write by his master, a skill that served him well in later years.
 Thomas Burton sold Walter several large plots of land for $1,900 dollars.
 This land made the freedman one of the wealthiest and most influential Blacks in Fort Bend County.
 He became involved in politics as early as 1869, when he was elected sheriff and tax collector of Fort Bend County.
+He was the first Black sheriff elected to office in Texas and the first Black elected sheriff in the country.
 Along with these duties, he also served as the president of the Fort Bend County Union League (see UNION LEAGUE).